Treaty of Sèvres: Parties

+Grand Vizier Damat Ferid Pasha was present at the negotiations, but not a signatory to the treaty.

 The Russian Soviet Federative Socialist Republic was not a party to the treaty because it had negotiated the Treaty of Brest-Litovsk with the Ottoman Empire in 1918.

 The Treaty of Versailles was signed with the German Empire before the Treaty of Sèvres and annulled German concessions in the Ottoman sphere, including economic rights and enterprises.

 Also, France, Britain, and Italy signed a Tripartite Agreement on the same date.
 It confirmed Britain's oil and commercial concessions and turned the former German enterprises in the Ottoman Empire over to a tripartite corporation.

 The United States, having refused in the Senate to assume a League of Nations mandate over Armenia, decided not to participate in the partitioning of the Ottoman Empire.
 The US wanted a permanent peace as quickly as possible, with financial compensation for its military expenditure.
 However, after the Senate rejected the Armenian mandate, the only US hope was its inclusion in the treaty by the influential Greek Prime Minister Eleftherios Venizelos.